Frequently Asked Questions

 Sessions run for 50 minutes.
 Sessions are typically held weekly or fortnightly.

 If you wish to cancel or change you’re booking, please do so at least 24 hours prior to your session.
 Later changes or cancellations will incur a 50 % session fee.
 Exceptions may be made (e.g. in the case of accident or illness) but are at the discretion of the counsellor.
 Missed appointments or frequently cancelled appointments will be charged a full session fee.
-This policy is important because, if a client cancels with less than a 24-hour notice, I lose an entire hour from my schedule.
+For funded clients late changes or failure to turn up will be counted as one of your allocated sessions.
+The policy is important because, if a client cancels with less than a 24-hour notice, I lose an entire hour from my schedule.
 With 24 hours’ notice, it gives me enough time to try to fill that hour or cancel the room if necessary.
 If you need to cancel or change your appointment please text me on 028 414 7935.

 WHAT ABOUT CONFIDENTIALITY